glencbz/notes/unit-2/express/express_routing.md

 #### Logging in Express with Middleware

 You may see the word 'middleware' on the web, particularly with regards to express.
-Middleware is simply code that can be executed anywhere between a request and a response.
+Middleware is simply **code that is executed anywhere between a request and a response**.

 In our Hello World app we are logging out the server port once it has started - that is it.
-We get no other information about requests or errors like we have in Rails.
+We get no other information about requests or errors.
 We can use _Middleware_ to achieve this.

 Add the following to your app.js file: